TauntonandSomersetNHSTrust/ydh-toc-itk3/README.md

 Luckily the practice pharmacist noticed it and raised this with us.

-## Info and Requirements Gathering
+## Info and requirements gathering

 ### Specifications